-New York State Vehicle and Traffic Laws Applicable to Pedestrians
+New York State Vehicle And Traffic Laws For Pedestrians

 - § 110 Crosswalk (Definition): A crosswalk is a part of the roadway labelled by lateral lines at an intersection.